 You can keep doing more of what you love and move forward with confidence on your ideas - and your business - in a way that makes sense financially and aligns with your values and goals.

-My clients include creatives and leaders typically working in the arts, entertainment, and culture sector across the United States.
+My clients include creatives, leaders, and entrepreneurs typically working in the arts, entertainment, and culture sector.

-This has included creatives such as writers, performers and artists to leaders and managers at nonprofit and for-profit organizations.
+This has included those working in the creator economy; writers, artists, and filmmakers; to leaders, founders, artistic directors, and managers at nonprofit and for-profit organizations.

 The common problems you face include being overwhelmed or all over the place when it comes to getting organized and turning your ideas into an actionable, results driven plan.

-Through individualized support, I help you develop your strategy, determine your next steps, and explore your options - including funding - so you can make your vision a reality and reach your goals in a deeply fulfilling and financially rewarding way.
+Through individualized support, I help you develop your strategy and business, determine your next steps, and explore your options - including funding - so you can make your vision a reality and reach your goals in a deeply fulfilling and financially rewarding way.

 I’ve worked with individuals and organizations to:

-Determine and go after funding opportunities, including applying for grants, going after individual donors, running donation campaigns, peer-to-peer campaigns, and crowdfunding campaigns
+Determine and go after funding opportunities, including applying for grants

 Where it all got started...